 The biggest change is at the rear, where the previous generation’s ‘contour cut’ camera bump has been deleted in favour of three bare camera lenses.
 All three S23 models now look like peas in a pod, instead of the Ultra model doing its own thing.
 It’s a subtle change, but one we reckon suits the phone’s already minimal styling.
 We didn’t need long with the S23 to tell those lenses are still going to be dust magnets, though.
 A dab with a wet cloth shouldn’t cause problems, at least, given the whole thing is IP68 dust and water resistant.

-It’s otherwise a very similar story from last year, with dimensions that best suit small hands.
+It’s otherwise a very similar story from the previous gen, with dimensions that best suit small hands.
 Anyone wanting more screen real estate will need to step up to the Galaxy S23 Plus, which apart from its bigger screen and battery shares most hardware with the standard model.

 Screen & sound: Still tip top